codebyesther/methylation-pipeline/README.md

 - Filters each methylation dataset to include only the columns matching specified patient IDs.
 - Saves the filtered outputs to new Excel files for downstream analysis.

-### 🔁 Step 2 (Optional): Merge Filtered Files for Global-Scale Analysis
+### 🔁 Step 2 (Optional): Merge Filtered Files from Multiple EMseq Runs
-This step is only required for global/sample-level methylation analysis, not CGI-level analysis.
+This step is optional for both global and CGI-level methylation analysis.

+Use it when you have separate filtered Excel files from **multiple EMseq runs** and want to combine them into a single file for unified downstream analysis.

-- Merges the filtered Excel files generated in Step 1
+- Merges filtered `.xlsx` files from the `output/` directory
-- Produces a single combined file for downstream global metrics
+- Produces a single combined file: `merged_output.xlsx`
-- Looks for all `.xlsx` files in the `output/` directory
+- Useful when samples were processed across different EMseq runs

 ### 📊 Step 3: Visualize Methylation Data *(coming soon)*
 - Plot longitudinal methylation trends by treatment timepoint.